ezarelz/openseat-seatbooking-php-native/README.md

 - Can be deployed to:

   - InfinityFree
-  - VPS (Hestia / Nginx)
+  - VPS (Nginx / Apache)
-  - Local XAMPP
+  - Local XAMPP / Laragon

 ---